gormanlearncode/learncode/README.md

 ```
 8) Click “Commit changes” then click commit chnages on the popup.
-9) Do the same again to adding “styles.css”
+9) Do the same again to adding “styles.css”.
+CSS or style sheets are used to format HTML.
 ```css
 /* these format the color and shap of each of your html building blocks */
 #mainarea{